 I could dedicate a day per month to wiki improvements, for example.

-#11 Updated by neels about 1 year ago
+#11 Updated by neels almost 4 years ago

 - Assignee changed from neels to wirelesss

 - For each of above links, remove any information that is already in Build from source.

 - Move information that is also useful elsewhere to Build from source.